 5. Due to this flow of current through a relay, Normally open contact becomes closed, and current starts flowing through the Bulb.

-Case 2: When Light is High
+Case 2: When the light intensity is high

 1. When the intensity of light that falls on the LDR is higher, the Resistance of the LDR is less and this causes less voltage drop across the LDR.
 This implies that more voltage drop is obtained across the potentiometer’s terminal connected to input pin 10 and Ground.
 Hence 1 is obtained on Serial Monitor in this case.